mmartinezsaito/fish-cpr/README.md

 ## Fish CPR task
-Utility code for the research article:
+Utility code for the research article
-Mine or ours?
-Neural basis of the exploitation of common-pool resources, by Mario Martinez-Saito, Sandra Andraszewicz, Vasily Klucharev, Jörg Rieskamp
+"Mine or ours?
+Neural basis of the exploitation of common-pool resources" by Mario Martinez-Saito, Sandra Andraszewicz, Vasily Klucharev, Jörg Rieskamp.

 MRI data processing (Matlab with SPM) and data analysis (Matlab) files.